xela-engineer/xela-engineer/README.md

-Hi, I am Alex.
+Hi, I am Alex :man_technologist:.
 I am a Cloud Engineer and I am also interested in DevSecOps/SRE.
-DevOps engineering just like a bridge architect who build a safe, secure and fascinating linker between important components. 🌱 I’m currently learning DevOps tools.
+DevOps engineering just like a bridge architect :construction_worker: who build safe, secure and fascinating linkers between important components. 🌱 I’m currently learning DevOps tools.
 E.G. Ansible. 💞️I’m looking to collaborate on any kind of company in Hong Kong.

 ## 👀 My Personalities